matcha-ai/matcha/docs/tensor/frames.md

 provide the underlying scalar datatype ([`Dtype`](#tensor-dtype)) and dimensions ([`Shape`](#tensor-shape)).
 Usually, frames alone determine, whether tensors are compatible with some operation as inputs, and how the output tensors should be eventually framed.

+?> Canonically, frames
-Canonically, frames are represented as `Dtype[Shape]`.
-For example, `Float[100, 5]` stands for a 100x5 matrix of floats.
-Since scalars have rank `0`, the brackets are left empty: `Bool[]` for a single boolean.
+   are represented as `Dtype[Shape]`.
+For example, `Float[100, 5]` stands
+   for a 100x5 matrix of 32-bit floats.
+For scalars, since they have rank `0`, the brackets are left empty: `Bool[]` for a single dimension-less boolean.

 #### Public methods